 - Last but not least, check if your selected crib meets all required safety standards.

 Now let’s look into all this in a little more detail:

 Baby crib buying guide

 1. Determine your price range for a crib

 Set your budget for a crib and try not to exceed it.
-Consider that you also need a crib mattress, which will cost you from $50 to $200 and more.
+Do not forget that you also need a crib mattress, which will raise the final price.
+An average baby crib mattress costs from $50 to $200.

 How much should you spend on a crib?

 Cribs cost from $100 to $1000 and more for unique designer models.

 Keep in mind that expensive cribs are not safer in terms of meeting safety standards.
 Baby cribs are rigorous tested to meet required safety standards, otherwise, they are illegal to sell.